Remote access: RDS

 For the majority of use cases simply running OP RemoteApps within a tab of your favourite browser may be enough.

 RemoteApps will launch within browser, and multiple opened RemoteApps will show a small tile along the top of the screen for ease of switching between them.
+When launching an app, you will be prompted to approve a sign-in using Multifactor Authentication (MFA).

 In a web browser go to remoteweb.op.ac.nz and you should see the screen below.